shiva-menta/cis550-final-project/README.md

 `final-project`: folder containing actual project source code, including frontend and backend.

+`Schema`: text file that contains the schema for the different relations in our database.

 ## Instructions for Starting Program
 1. `cd final-project`: Go into final project source code folder.
 2. Starting the Frontend: